PaulWheatcroft/CarpBuzz/README.md

 1. Log in with your account
 2. Select New
 3. Then Create new app
-4. Give your app a unique name and choose you local region
+4. Give your app a unique name and choose your local region
-5. The click Create app
+5. Then click Create app
 6. When the app is created go to Setting
 7. Click on Reveal Config Vars and enter the 5 environment variable that are set in the